NullMeDev/Noxhime/docs/commands.md

 #### Mood Control Commands

-These commands modify the bot's personality:
+These commands modify the bot's personality (available to all users):

 | Command | Description | Example |
 |---------|-------------|---------|